kenjiao101/andai/digitaldivide.md

 ## ⚠️ Limitations

 - **Interpretation of the regression coefficient:** the slope (`-1.9603`) is only valid within the observed poverty range of `4.00%` to `32.97%`.
 The intercept (`108.16%`) falls outside a realistic `0%` to `100%` bound and has no standalone interpretation, since it represents an extrapolation to `0%` poverty, a value outside the observed data.
-- **Scope:** the analysis covers `37` of Indonesia's `38` provinces for a single year (`2024`) and establishes statistical association, not causation.
-Confounding factors such as infrastructure investment, geography, and education level are outside the scope of this project.
-- **Data:** one province (DKI Jakarta) was dropped during merging due to a missing rural internet access value, and it is a fully urban outlier relative to the rest of the sample, so its exclusion is not necessarily random with respect to the variables studied.
-The internet indicator also measures self-reported access in the last `3` months, not connection quality or speed.
 - **Technical Limitation:** the regression's homoscedasticity and no-autocorrelation assumptions are both violated (`Breusch-Pagan p < 0.001`, `Durbin-Watson = 1.04`), so its confidence intervals should be treated as approximate rather than exact.
 The notebook also depends on Colab's interactive `files.upload()` step and will not run end-to-end locally without the modification noted in [Getting Started](#-getting-started).